Tailored Plans will start October 1, 2023

 To be eligible to serve, members must:

-• be an adult member, family member, human service professional, or network provider
+• be an adult member, relative or guardian of a member, human service professional, or network provider

-• live in one of the counties in our catchment area
+• live in one of the counties in our region

 Fill out a Human Rights Committee Application Form to be considered for membership, or if you have any questions contact the Head of Performance Improvement at QMInfo@TrilliumNC.org or 1-866-998-2597.